Full question:

 Answer:

-If the father's name is on the birth certificate, that substantial proof of paternity.
-A paternity test can be ordered by a court in the case of doubt, but only in an appropriate legal proceeding.
-You will have to consult a local attorney for details (see below).
+If the father's name is on the birth certificate, that serves as substantial proof of paternity.
+If there is any doubt, a court can order a paternity test, but this requires a legal proceeding.
+It's advisable to consult a local attorney for specific guidance.

-On the issue of health records, the father will probably have to consent to their release.
-It may be possible to force him to release them, but not without significant legal procedures and expenses on your part.
+For health records, the father will likely need to consent to their release.
+While it may be possible to compel him to release them, this would involve significant legal procedures and expenses.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.